 Structures of a Language

-Structures are truly of utmost importance for you to understand the language; they are what make up a sentence.
-In other words, the more familiar you are, the easier it is for you to infer the idea or meaning of what is being said, even without having studied it grammatically in depth.
+The structures are really of utmost importance for you to understand the language; they are what make up a sentence, that is, the more familiar you are, the easier it is for you to presume what the idea or meaning of what is being said is.
+Even without having studied it grammatically in depth.

-If you don't understand what structures are, I'll give an example in English:
+If you do not understand what structures are, I will give an example in Portuguese:

 What do these sentences have in common?
-"I will go to ..."
-Right?!
-These are structures, they are elements within a sentence that follow patterns and can connect to other words or sentences.
-The trick to developing your speech in the language is to memorize these patterns, because once you know them, when you speak, you just need to change a small element or two.
-Just like in the example of [vou até], all you need to do is add a word that represents a place and sounds good with [o, a].
-Let's see examples in English and 日本語 to note that this is inevitable in any language.
+“I’m going to …” Right?!
+These are structures; they are elements within a sentence that follow patterns and can connect to other words or phrases.
+The trick to developing your speech in the language is to memorize these patterns, because once you know them, when you speak, you will only need to change one or another small element.
+Just like in the example of [I’m going to], where you just need to add a word that represents a place and sounds good with [the, a].
+Let’s see examples in English and Japanese to note that this is inevitable in any language.

 I’ll go to a hotel.